cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/introduction.md

 ## When are office hours?

-Office hours will start **Friday, February 26**.
+Office hours will start **Friday, March 5**.
 Come by if you have any questions about homework, lecture material, etc.

 Sam: Monday 4:00-5:00pm [Zoom Link](https://cornell.zoom.us/j/9389498164?pwd=cjI1Y1VBZGt6eTlBaWFQVnk0QTBrUT09)